iamLukyy/fast-uploader/README.md

 ## Features

-- Drag & drop upload with progress
+- Drag & drop upload with progress bar
-- Shareable links (direct + share pages)
+- Shareable links (direct download + share pages)
-- EXIF metadata for photos
+- EXIF metadata display for photos
 - Image preview with full-size view
 - Dark mode
 - Password protected
+- No file size limits (you control it)
+- No expiration (your files stay forever)
-- Self-hosted
+- Self-hosted (your data, your server)

 ---